-Another one of the fastest VPNs on the market, NordVPN boasts the largest network in the industry – and it’s always growing.
+One of the fastest VPNs on the market, NordVPN boasts the most robustly capable network in the industry – and it’s always growing.
 At over 5,500 servers in 58 countries, you always have plenty of other options if your favorite server is a little busy.

 256-bit AES encryption comes standard, and you can configure your connection via UDP, TCP, L2TP, PPTP, and SSTP protocols to dial in performance as you need.
 What’s more, there are a variety of specialty servers, each optimized for a specific use-case, including double VPN encryption, obfuscation, Onion over VPN, and many more.